 As a global city, the Conference Board of Canada ranks Hamilton’s economy as one of the most diversified economies in the nation with economic growth coming from a broad spectrum of key industry sectors including agriculture and food production, life sciences (bioscience and medical industries) and creative and cultural industries.

-Learn more about the story of our city through City of Hamilton data.
+Learn more about the story of our city through our Ward Profile data.